Mathieu-Maurin/screening_B_cell_polarization/README.md

 Raw image composites are in the format PlateName-Well_A01-Pos1,
 where A01 indicates the well coordinate in the plate and Pos1 the field 1 acquired in the well Composites must be store in a directory to select for analysis

+The macro will create an analysis directory to store output where the composite directory is located If mydatasPathway/FolderName is your data's folder, here it creates mydatasPathway/FolderName_Extracted_Couple/Individual_Rois mydatasPathway/FolderName_Extracted_Couple/Extraction_Masks

 #######################################

 #######################################